 - Almond Butter Espresso Balls (gluten free, easy and has a caffeine kick!)

 For lunch, I’ve always loved a good wrap!
 My favorite is this Grilled Zucchini and Hummus Wrap, but this Buffalo Chicken Lettuce Wrap is also a winner!
+This Spicy Thai Salad with Chicken packs great in a mason jar and is super flavorful.
 If you are looking for something a little more substantial this One Pan Bacon Cheeseburger Mac is also gluten free and reheats so well, adults and kiddos will love it!

 - 2 brown bananas